jashdadia/bluestamp-portfolio/index.md

 My schematic diagrams are currently in progress.

 # Code
-Here is my current code for my final base project, prior to adding any modifications:
+Here is my final code for my gesture-controlled robot, after adding the ultrasonic sensor:

 ## **Code for Nano:**